Home > Refinance

 Timing varies by lender, appraisal needs, document collection, and legal work.
 Straightforward files can move faster than complex ones, but it is always better to start before the need becomes urgent.

-If you want a careful second opinion before changing your mortgage, reach out for a mortgage review.
-A good refinance decision usually starts with the balance, the value, the penalty, and an honest look at whether another option may fit better.
+A good refinance decision usually starts with the mortgage balance, estimated property value, penalty, available equity, income, credit, and an honest look at whether another option may fit better.